 “75% of people base the credibility of a business on how their website looks” source

 That’s staggering.
 This emphasises just how important having a professionally designed site really is.

-Things such as use of colour, typography, photography or illustrations used all contribute to the feel of the website.
+Things such as the use of colour, typography, photography or illustrations used all contribute to the feel of the website.

 Good design is a key factor in making that first impression count.

 There is a reason designers are trained.
 We understand the concepts of colour theory, typographic hierarchy and the use of white space.
-We know how to get a user’s attention and to direct them to a specific component of the page.
+We know how to get a user’s attention and how to direct them to a specific component of the page.
 We know how to make things look professional and appealing to your target audience.

 We’ve been referred to many times as the ‘colouring in’ team, if only it was so simple.
 Although good design is simple.
 And that’s why it’s so complicated.

 Over the years I have seen the focus on usability shift somewhat.